willh003/me/_news/rcprs_grand_slam.md

 related_posts: false
 ---

-I won $500 and first place at the <a href="https://www.instagram.com/p/DHLwEt_OcJD/?img_index=9">RCPRS Grand Slam</a> for my research presentation on learning from videos
+I won $500 and first place at the <a href="https://www.instagram.com/p/DHLwEt_OcJD/?img_index=9">RCPRS Grand Slam</a> for my presentation on learning from videos